microweber/microweber/README.md

 ## Installation

-`composer create-project microweber/microweber my_site 1.0.x-dev --prefer-dist`
+`composer create-project microweber/microweber my_site 1.0.x-dev --prefer-dist --no-dev`

 After installation you can login in the admin panel from **http://you_site_url/admin**